Tony Marston's Blog About software development, PHP and OOP

 I started experimenting with PHP version 4, my first language with OO capabilities, way back in 2002.
 This was after programming for several decades with other languages, primarily COBOL and then UNIFACE, so I was already used to a range of good practices such as KISS, DRY, structured programming, coupling and cohesion.
 My research told me that OOP was built on these same foundations, but was supposed to be better because it included new and revolutionary concepts called Encapsulation Inheritance and Polymorphism.
 I read the PHP manual which described the mechanics of these concepts and how to implement them in my code, then I began to build a new version of my existing development framework in this new language which took advantage of these new concepts.
 If OOP was supposed to be better, then my aim was to produce a framework which enabled me to build applications in a more cost-effective manner than what I had achieved with similar frameworks which I had written in my previous languages.
 As I write nothing but database applications, what are now known as enterprise applications, I am used to building a standard family of forms to maintain the contents of a database table, so I used as a benchmark the amount of time it would take to build a set of these forms for a new database table.
 These are the levels of productivity which I achieved:

-Those levels of productivity are a combination of the capabilities of the language and the features provided by my development framework.
-Each language provided new features which made development easier and quicker, and my framework made use of these features to provide a common set of utilities for each of the applications that were developed.
-The fact that my PHP framework was far more productive than either of my previous versions led me to believe that the benefits of OO were "as advertised" and not just a bunch of hype and that my implementation of OO was on the right track.
+Those levels of productivity are a combination of the capabilities of the language and my ability to take advantage of those capabilities to produce a development framework that was tailor-made for database applications.
+The RADICORE framework has made use of PHP's features to provide more reusable code than I had been able to produce in my previous languages.
+This simple fact led me to believe that the benefits of OO were "as advertised" and not just a bunch of hype and that my implementation of OO was on the right track.
 I began to publish articles on my personal website explaining my approach so that others could benefit from my experience, so imagine my surprise when people started telling me that I was doing it wrong and that real OO programmers don't do it that way.
-Most of the arguments were along the lines of Your way is different from mine, and as my way is the right way your way must be wrong.
+Most of the arguments were along the lines of Your way is different from mine, and as my way is the right way then your way must be wrong.
 Instead of concentrating on writing cost-effective software these people appeared to be concentrating on following an arbitrary set of rules which I did not know existed.
 To them it appeared to be more important to follow a set of rules in a dogmatic fashion and produce software which is 100% "pure" (whatever that is) whereas my approach is totally pragmatic as I put results ahead of any arbitrary rules.

 When someone tells me "you should be doing it this way" my immediate response is to ask "Why?"
 They need to prove that their way is better than mine by identifying all those areas where my approach produces problems and theirs does not.
 No such proof has ever been provided.
 All they can do is claim that their method is better, but that is always subjective, it is nothing but an opinion.
 They cannot offer any objective proof, something which can be measured scientifically.
 When they say "your method is wrong" I counter with "how can it be wrong if it works?"
 When they say "your code is difficult to read and maintain" I counter with "how can it be if I have successfully been maintaining and enhancing it for over a decade?"